e280/scute/README.md

 <br/>

 # scute — your lil buildy bundly buddy
-- `@e280/scute` is a library for html templating
+- 🐢🪄 `@e280/scute` is a library for html templating
-- `🐢 scute` cli is a zero-config static-site-generator
+- 🐢 `scute` cli is a zero-config static-site-generator
-- `🐙 octo` cli is a tiny terminal multiplexer for watch routines
+- 🐙 `octo` cli is a tiny terminal multiplexer for watch routines

 ### get scute
 - install scute in your project